Manual upgrade activities

 - Navigate to the \bin directory inside the Configuration Management installation directory.

-- Double-click the first_time_initialization_of_configuration_management_datastore_connection.cmd file.
+- Execute the first_time_initialization_of_configuration_management_datastore_connection.cmd script.

 - Confirm that the Mnesia node now exists in the location listed above.